mukesh-tp/SNU-DevOps/Lab/Record/record.md

 #### **Result**

 Successfully set up and explored Maven by installing it using Homebrew, generating and building a Maven project, and exploring various Maven commands like `clean`, `package`, and `install`.

-Here’s the reformatted version of the lab exercise based on the structure provided:

----

 <div style="page-break-after: always;"></div>